When Do You Need Dissimilar Hardware Restore?

 However, after starting up the new computer, you may experience the blue screen of death (BSOD) with stop error message: Stop 0x0000007B Inaccessible_Boot_Device.
 This is because of drivers problems.

-In this scenario, you can transfer OS by creating a bare metal system image backup on your current computer.
+In this scenario, you can transfer OS to a new computer by creating a bare metal system image backup on your current computer.
 And then restore Windows image to another computer with dissimilar hardware through bootable media.

 Scenario 2: Deploy the same operating system to many computers